Custom Software vs Off The Shelf - What To Consider Before Committing

 Once you start down the custom software path, you'll need to work with developers or an agency permanently.

 Is custom software better than off-the-shelf?

-if you just want to know what's better, then the answer is OTS is better if you're on a budget and can find a platform that does exactly what you need.
-In almost every other situation, custom software will be a "better" option, if you can justify the cost.
+If you just want to know what's better, then the answer is OTS is better if you're on a budget and can find a platform that does exactly what you need.
+In almost every other situation, custom software will be a "better" option than off the shelf website, if you can justify the cost.

 Frequently asked questions